 As with the exterior of the door, we painted the interior of the door with Fusion Mineral Paint in Coal Black.
 The door has certainly been used and abused over the years but the paint gives the illusion of a brand new door for a small cost.

 We have a lot of short, angled walls in the foyer.
 (My husband can tell you that makes for a lot of cuts when it comes to baseboards and crown moulding!)
 I decided to create a feature wall inside the door using wallpaper.
 It is actually the first time we've ever used wallpaper.
 I'm not going to lie - we were scared!
 But we worked together and it wasn't that bad.
-I think part of the reason was that we used the type of wallpaper where you paste the wall rather than the paper.
+I think part of the reason was that we used the type of wallpaper where you paste the wall rather than the paper - it's Graham & Brown Superfresco Easy wallpaper.
 And we only needed one roll!
-So we get to return the second roll we thought we would need.
+So we got to return the second roll we thought we would need.

 Although so much is new in our foyer, we had already installed the dark hardwood flooring several years back.
 I decided to return our reclaimed wood bench to the space too - it is quite beaten up now but I think it just adds to the charm.
 And let's face it, a new bench would be beaten up in no time anyway.